DemieroX/obsidian-background-snippet/README.md

-# Note Background Image Snippet
+# Obsidian Note Background Snippet

-A minimal CSS snippet for Obsidian that sets a fixed, customizable background image for individual notes.
+CSS snippet for Obsidian that sets a fixed, customizable background image for individual notes.
 It forces all note content (text, blocks, and other images) to remain fully opaque and readable above the background.

 ![Showcase](images/enable-background.gif)